Before leaving on vacation, I found my wife rummaging through the bathroom of our camper.

 “Let me explain something,” she said, “camping is what you do when you leave everything behind.
 RVing is what you do when you tow everything behind.
-We are RVing and everything includes your razor.
-It also include shorts and shirts that you can wear in public.”
+We are RVing and everything includes your razor.”

 Which is what bothers me about RVing.

-What is the point of camping if you do in a different place the same things you do at home?
-To me that is no different than staying in a hotel – only in an RV, you provide the room.
+What is the point of camping if all you do is the same things you do at home in a different place?
+It is like staying in a hotel where you provide the room.

 But there is something more going on here – and it is all about the beard.